top of page

 Allow the chilli oil to cool completely in the saucepan before transferring to a clean jar with a tight-fitting lid.
 The oil will thicken slightly as it cools, and the flavour will continue to develop over the next twenty four hours.
 Store in a cool, dark place for up to two weeks.

-Use good-quality roasted peanuts with no added salt or oil for the cleanest flavour and best crunch.
+Choose roasted peanuts with no added salt or oil for the cleanest flavour and best crunch.
+They are a big part of the texture here.

-If you can, let the chilli oil rest for at least 24 hours before using.
-The flavours deepen and mellow beautifully with time.
+If you can, let the chilli oil sit for 24 hours before using.
+The flavours deepen, mellow and become much more rounded with time.

 The Ultimate Bacon & Egg Breakfast Butty